The fourth and final method is to use the

 Classpath

-Next, comes the classpath, which is configured using the
+Next comes the classpath, which is configured using the

-wrapper.java.classpath.<n>
+wrapper.java.classpath.<n> properties.

-Java does not actually allow you to specifiy a classpath
+Java does not actually allow you to specify a classpath when running with the -jar parameter

-But this integration with the Wrapper works a little differently.
+but this integration with the Wrapper works a little differently.

-The Wrapper requires that its wrapper.jar
+The Wrapper requires that its wrapper.jar be specified in the classpath:

-When using the Wrapper and the WrapperJarApp helper class,
+When using the Wrapper and the WrapperJarApp helper class, Java is not executing the jar directly.

 It is necessary to specify the helper class as the main class of the application.